Milanjiji/EmrWhatsapp/README.md

 # How

-andorid app is in the release
-download on the sender and reciver device chat...
+andorid app is in the release, download on the sender and reciver device, chat...

 ## Limitation